tmenguy/ha-solcast-solar/TEMPLATES.md

 When getting started with Jinja2 read up on its core concepts.
 It is a brilliant templating language where placeholders allow writing statements in a format very similar to Python syntax.
 If you know Python this makes it fairly natural.
 If not, learn some Python, in particular number and datetime manipulations.

 This document is a collection of Solcast example templates presented in the context of scenarios.
-It can not teach you Jinja2 or Python, which is up to you to learn.
+It can not teach you Jinja2 or Python, which is up to you to learn, but for simple applications having a few examples to copy concepts from can avoid needing to spend hours learning.

-## General

 Jinja2 templates are super handy to use when building template sensors, but don't forget that templates can be used elsewhere.
 For example, a Lovelace Card Templater Dashboard add-on is available in HACS that allows use of Jinja2 in all manner of things, not least of which are Apex charts.
 Things like that open up a world of advanced possibility.